 Q: Are employers required to provide holiday pay to part-time employees?

 Are you an ESC client?
-Contact your HR Consultant if you would like assistance with developing or updating your holiday pay policy.
+Contact your HR business partner if you would like assistance with developing or updating your holiday pay policy.